valerino/VGCamera/README.md

 ##Touchpad
 ###Preview mode
-1. Single finger tap on the touchpad shows scrollable configuration toggles for Geotagging, Autosave, Max zoom, Smooth zoom and Overlays
+1. Single finger tap on the touchpad shows scrollable configuration toggles for Geotagging, Autosave, Max zoom, Smooth zoom and Overlays (Only on autosave, look 6)
 2. Swipe left/right zooms in/out
-3. Double finger tap / Pressing the camera button takes a picture
+3. Double finger tap / Single pressing the camera button takes a picture
-4. Three finger tap / Long pressing the camera button starts video recording
+4. Three finger tap / Long pressing the camera button starts/stop video recording
-5. While in video recording mode, long tap / Pressing the camera button stops recording
+5. While in video recording mode, you can still take pictures with double finger tap/single click on camera button and/or zoom as normal!
+6. If Autosave is Off, while video recording the preview can't be interrupted so cards are not shown with single finger tap.
+   So, to save/delete taken picture while recording use single/double long press on the touchpad once the preview is shown.

 ###Taken mode
 If Autosave is not set, after taking a picture (or video recording has been stopped), single tapping the touchpad you're presented with scrollable cards to Save, Discard or Share the taken media.